 Rose Hill Tutors

-Jane Anderson will complete her Master’s in English this semester.
+Jane Anderson is a first-year PhD student in English.
 She has an MFA in Poetry, and her research interests include Feminism, Psychoanalysis and The Frankfurt School of Social Research.
 She has written one book of poetry, “No More Masters, No More Manuscripts,” which focuses on female modes of escape from the confines of patriarchy’s dying literary and medical traditions.
 The authoritarian connections between women and madness fuel many of her academic and poetic pursuits.

-Fatima Selimovski is a first-year English MA student interested in American Literature.
+Fatima Selimovski is a second year English MA student with an interest in American Literature.
 Before coming to Fordham, she received her BS in Secondary Education with a concentration in English.
 She has gained valuable experience teaching English in both urban and suburban schools in Connecticut.
 Besides teaching and tutoring, Fatima also enjoys traveling, cats, and coffee.